Projects

 Board member Phil Gott is working with the Chiefs on developing and reporting on metrics that can be used to drive future budgeting and planning decisions.
 Those metrics can be found here.

 The Selectboard continues to work with the Police and Highway departments on what can be done to control speeding on our streets.
 The Board hears regularly from residents in all parts of town about this continued problem.
 The deployment of electronic speed control signs helps in many instances.
 The Police continue to enforce speed limits to the best of their ability but can’t be everywhere.
-Voters said no at a Special Town Meeting on 3/7 to two warrant articles that would have allowed the Board to set speed limits as low as 25 mph in some heavily settled areas or 20 mph in a declared safety zone.
+Though voters said no at a Special Town Meeting on 3/7/23 to two warrant articles that would have allowed the Board to set speed limits as low as 25 mph in some heavily settled areas or 20 mph in a declared safety zone, the Board is going to include those articles on this spring’s Annual Town Meeting warrant.
 Without these articles, speed limit changes must be approved by the state after a costly speed study.
-Voters expressed their desire for more enforcement of existing speed limits.
-There is continued interest in and discussion of other speed control measures such as speed bumps, humps, or tables.
+The Selectboard recently authorized Sherry Patch to form a working group with the DPW Superintendent and the Police Chief to work on measures to address speeding concerns in town.

 The Board hears often from residents who would like to reduce residential taxes by bringing in more commercial and industrial taxpayers.
 One effort to do this is work on an EcoTourism plan.
-The newly formed EcoTourism Committee had their kickoff meeting in December.
+The newly formed EcoTourism Committee had their kickoff meeting in December and has been talking with residents and business owners in town.
+They also are asking residents what they like to do in Princeton.
+Do you hike, bike, ride, bird watch or enjoy Princeton’s natural resources in other ways?
+They want to hear about your experiences.
+Help inform Princeton’s Ecotourism Economic Development plan by filling out this survey.